KayLerch/alexa-skills-kit-tellask-java/README.md

 they are read from the _bucketName_ bucket.
 Optionally you can give the _S3UtteranceReader_ an _AmazonS3Client_ to provide custom credentials, another AWS region or some proxy configuration.
 If you don't, _S3UtteranceReader_ uses the default AWS configuration from the runtime environment.

+### That's it
+Although there's even more to discover in this SDK you already got the most important basics for creating a skill with Tellask SDK.
+There's a lot going on behind the scenes but you won't care.
+You are just asked to:
+1. Create a speechlet handler by creating a class either extending _AlexaRequestStreamHandler_ (for Lambda functions) or _AlexaSpeechletServlet_ (for an external webservice)
+2. Built YAML-files with multi-language utterances and reprompts
+3. Create a set of intent handlers which extend from _AlexaIntentHandler_ and register them with just adding the _AlexaIntentListener_-annotation
+4. Create one launch handler which extends from _AlexaLaunchHandler_ and register it with the _AlexaLaunchListener_-annotation

+Rest of the time you spend on your actual skill logic.
+Good luck.

+More details on this SDK can be found in the [Javadocs](https://kaylerch.github.io/alexa-skills-kit-tellask-java/)